It's Everywhere: In Employment Discrimination, The Law Usually Wins, Not You

 If you are a woman, person of color, older or disabled, chances are high that if you fought the law, the law won.

-The bombshell release last week of allegations against Hollywood mogul Harvey Weinstein for decades of sexual harassment and discrimination against women resulted in his “leave” from his position as co-chair of the Weinstein Company.
+The bombshell release last week of allegations against Hollywood mogul Harvey Weinstein for decades of sexual harassment and discrimination against women resulted in his being fired from his position as co-chair of the Weinstein Company.
 The fallout was decisive.

 “It is essential to our Company’s culture that all women who work for it or have any dealings with it or any of our executives are treated with respect and have no experience of harassment or discrimination,” the board reported, according to Buzzfeed.